 1950 - 1980

-It was until 1953 that Klaus GÜNTHER published his important paper entitled "Über die taxonomische Gliederung und die geographische Verbreitung der Insektenordnung der Phasmatodea", which presented a new classification oft he Phasmatodea and provided characterizations and keys to all families and subfamilies.
-GÜNTHER sub-divided his subfamilies into tribes on which he commented but did not provide any further determinating keys for.
+It was not until 1953 that Klaus GÜNTHER published his important paper entitled "Über die taxonomische Gliederung und die geographische Verbreitung der Insektenordnung der Phasmatodea", which presented a new classification of the Phasmatodea and provided characterizations and keys to all families and subfamilies.
+GÜNTHER subdivided his subfamilies into tribes on which he commented but did not provide any further determinating keys.
 Since BRUNNER v.
 WATTENWYL & REDTENBACHER's (1906-1908) monograph GÜNTHER's work is the first fundamental step towards a new and more natural classification of the order.
 Further, more detailed keys were published by Max BEIER in 1957 and 1958.

-The next paper of importance for the classification of Phasmatodea, although generally a slightly updated translation of GÜNTHER's work is "The taxonomic arrangement of the Phasmatodea with keys to the subfamilies and tribes" of 1977 by John C. BRADLEY & Bella S. GALIL.
+The next paper of importance for the classification of Phasmatodea, although generally a slightly updated translation of GÜNTHER's work is "The Taxonomic Arrangement of the Phasmatodea with Keys to the Subfamilies and tribes" of 1977 by John C. BRADLEY & Bella S. GALIL.
 This approach to classification was widely used until quite recently.
 Based on the characteristics summarized by GÜNTHER, the publication also provided keys to all the tribes and as a result, keys to all 6 families, 17 subfamilies and 35 tribes of Phasmatodea were provided for the first time.
-Due to these author’s work was exceptionally based on literary sources and as BRADLEY died whilst working on the translation, the work includes numerous inaccuracies, errors and misspellings and is still far away from a natural system of the order.
+This author’s work was exceptionally based on literary sources and as BRADLEY died whilst working on the translation, the work includes numerous inaccuracies, errors and misspellings and is still far away from a natural system of the order.
 KEVAN (in PARKER, 1982) suggested several taxonomic changes mostly without apparent justification, which however have largely remained ignored by subsequent authors.

-Although inaccurate in various aspects the most remarkable use of the classification proposed by BRADLEY & GALIL (1977) was to provide a basic tool for identification to forthcoming entomologist's.
-This has resulted in that the first enthusiasts began to work with Phasmatodea seriously in the early 1980's.
-Except for the aforementioned work on the phasmatodean classification, there were only very few descriptions of new taxa and little taxonomic efforts.
+Although inaccurate in various aspects the most remarkable use of the classification proposed by BRADLEY & GALIL (1977) was to provide a basic tool for identification to forthcoming entomologists.
+This resulted in the first enthusiasts began to work with Phasmatodea seriously in the early 1980's.
+Except for the aforementioned work on the phasmatodean classification, there were only very few descriptions of new taxa and few taxonomic efforts.

 Since the beginning of the 21st century, an increasing number of more extensive taxonomic and phylogenetic papers but also books about Phasmatodea have been published and the number of new taxa that are being described frequently increased.
-Paul D. BROCK has done extensive work especially on the fauna of Australia and described a good number of new species and genera, some of them in cooperation with Jack HASENPUSCH.
-Their book "The complete field guide to stick and leaf insects of Australia" was published in 2009.
+Paul D. BROCK has done extensive work, especially on the fauna of Australia and described a good number of new species and genera, some of them in cooperation with Jack HASENPUSCH.
+Their book "The Complete Field Guide to Stick and Leaf Insects of Australia" was published in 2009.
 Other publications of Paul D. BROCK have dealt with the Phasmatodea of South Africa and New Zealand.
-The prolific Singaporean worker Francis SEOW-CHOEN has specialized on the Phasmatodea of Sundaland and has recently published three beautifully illustrated books: "A taxonomic guide to the stick insects of Borneo" in 2016, "A taxonomic guide to the stick insects of Borneo.
+The prolific Singaporean worker Francis SEOW-CHOEN has specialized in the Phasmatodea of Sundaland and has recently published three beautifully illustrated books: "A Taxonomic Guide to the Stick Insects of Borneo" in 2016, "A Taxonomic Guide to the Stick Insects of Borneo.
 Volume II" in 2017 and "A taxonomic guide to the stick insects of Singapore" in 2017.
-The two very prolific Chinese workers Shuchun CHEN and Yungeng HE have published their extensive monographic book "Phasmatodea of China" in 2007, which described 76 new species.
+The two very prolific Chinese workers Shuchun CHEN and Yungeng HE published their extensive monographic book "Phasmatodea of China" in 2007, which described 76 new species.
 Their work on the Chinese fauna is continued by George Wai Chun HO, who has published numerous research papers on Phasmatodea from China and Vietnam and the 2013 book "Stick Insects of Hong Kong".
-Since 2013 extensive research on the phasmid fauna of Vietnam is being carried out by the two Belgian entomologists Joachim BRESSEEL and Jérome CONSTANT, who have already published several papers that describe new taxa.
+Since 2013 extensive research on the phasmid fauna of Vietnam has been carried out by two Belgian entomologists Joachim BRESSEEL and Jérome CONSTANT, who have already published several papers that describe new taxa.
 The French author Nicolas CLIQUENNOIS has published a good number of papers dealing with the taxonomy and phylogeny of the phasmids of the Mascarenes and Madagascar, which have resulted in the descriptions of several new taxa.
 Sparked by a comprehensive study on leaf insects of the genus Phyllium by HENNEMANN et al. (2009), the American entomologist Royce T. CUMMING has published several papers on the family Phylliidae that have described several new species and even a new genus.
-In addition to various major papers on Oriental Phasmatodea (e.g. 2008, 2009, 2015, 2016) the two prolific German authors Frank H. HENNEMANN and Oskar V. CONLE are conducting extensive research on the Phasmatodea of the New World (North, Central and South America and the Carribbean) in a continuous series of research papers entitled "Studies on Neotropical Phasmatodea" started in 2005 (e.g. 2008, 2009, 2016, 2018).
+In addition to various major papers on Oriental Phasmatodea (e.g. 2008, 2009, 2015, 2016) the two prolific German authors Frank H. HENNEMANN and Oskar V. CONLE are conducting extensive research on the Phasmatodea of the New World (North, Central and South America and the Caribbean) in a continuous series of research papers entitled "Studies on Neotropical Phasmatodea" started in 2005 (e.g. 2008, 2009, 2016, 2018).
 Books by these authors include "The Stick Insects of Colombia" of 2011 which described 74 new species and four new genera.

 In addition to studies on the biology, systematics and taxonomy of Phasmatodea, several workers have recently begun to seriously study the biogeography and molecular phylogeny of the order.
 First publications have mainly focused on biogeographically restricted taxa such as the Mediterranean Phasmatodea (e.g. SCALI et al., 2003, 2012, 2013), the New Zealand stick insects (e.g. TREWICK et al., 2005, 2008; BUCKLEY et al., 2008, 2010) or the genus Timema in the Southern United States (LAW & CRESPI, 2002a,b; SCHWANDER et al., 2011).
 Still, the classification of the Phasmatodea is far away from a natural phylogeny and the early evolutionary history, such as the true relationships between subfamilies and other higher lever taxa is still obscure.
 However, our knowledge has been dramatically improved with several recent phylogenetic analyses of molecular (WHITING et al., 2003; BUCKLEY et al., 2009, 2010; KÔMOTO, et al., 2011, 2012) and morphological (BRADLER, 2009; Friedmann et al., 2012) datasets.
-In general, relationships between stick insects have been shown to be more congruent with geographical distributions rather than with traditional classifications, but still a much denser taxon sampling will be necessary for reconstructing a proper phylogeny oft he Phasmatodea.
+In general, relationships between stick insects are more congruent with geographical distributions rather than with traditional classifications, but still, a much denser taxon sampling will be necessary for reconstructing a proper phylogeny of the Phasmatodea.

 The eggs of Phasmatodea – history of the ootaxonomy.